-Under provisions of the Stark Law, also known as the self-referral law, for health-care providers, a doctor may not refer a Medicare or Medicaid patient to another provider for the provision of designated health services if the doctor or an immediate family member has a financial interest in the other provider.
+For health-care providers, under provisions of the Stark Law, also known as the self-referral law, a doctor may not refer a Medicare or Medicaid patient to an entity in which the provider or an immediate family member has a financial interest for the provisions of designated health services (DHS).

 If you are contemplating entering a transaction involving designated health care services, it is important to obtain experienced legal counsel.
 The lawyers of Hendershot, Cannon, Martin & Hisey provide knowledgeable legal counsel for healthcare professionals who are contemplating or entering into a transaction governed by the Stark Law.

-Our firm handles healthcare law matters and serves the medical community in Houston and throughout the United States.
+Our Texas law firm handles healthcare law matters and serves the medical community in Houston and throughout the United States.
 Call (713) 909-7323 to discuss your specific issue.

 The Stark Law applies to designated health care providers.
 They are: